alexm-dev/runner/docs/configuration.md

 If you don't have a config file yet, you can generate one automatically:

-- `rn --init`: Generates the full configuration.
+- `rn --init`: Generates the configuration.
-- `rn --init-minimal`: Generates a minimal, clean config file, with some common overrides
+- `rn --init-full`: Generates a full config files with all options as seen below.
 - `rn --config-help`: Displays all configuration options.

 ## General Settings